pathri-kanth/Codsoft_tasks/task 1/README.md

-# Abishek R — Portfolio Website
+# pathri kanth p— Portfolio Website

 A minimal, typography-driven personal portfolio built with plain HTML/CSS/JS on the frontend and a Node.js/Express + MongoDB backend for handling contact form submissions.